coolcourd/migbin/readme.md

 #### mailprep
 Prompts you for a list of imap lines and creates email accounts for you.
 Does not play nicely with some passwords.
 #### mailsync
+syncs etc and mail
+#### matchdbimport
+imports the matching sql file from ~/migration/dbs.
 #### miginstall
 installs migbin on the source in the home directory.
 #### migrun